Our War Against Alzheimer's

 And, like Still Alice, it is in the visuals of The Leisure Seeker that we are presented with the tragedy, horrors, and sadness of Alzheimer’s that are only possible through the cinema medium.
 A mind losing all recognition and loss of control of all – yes, all – bodily functions, and, perhaps most of all, the downward plummeting of any ability to function daily.
 The hard reality of 21st-century longevity emerges with even greater clarity as we learn in the course of the story that Helen Mirren’s character is herself losing control.
 So it is in the metaphoric journey from Massachusetts to the Florida Keys in search of Professor John’s beloved Hemingway home that we finally see in their last love embrace they choose death, together.
 But, it is in their choosing – the dignity of their decision making while still possible – that the viewer is most acutely aware of the underbelly of 21st-century longevity.

 And yet, there is hope that we can still transform longevity from decades beset by illness and conditions of aging to a healthier and more active aging where each of us, in our different ways, enable our functional ability, as the WHO has now declared.
-And this hope is now evident in the XPRIZE, where six months of hard work have culminated in a new, groundbreaking effort to take on Alzheimer’s.
-Our War Against Alzheimer’s is in full throttle – Hollywood and innovators joining hands to win.
+And this hope is now evident in the XPRIZE, where six months of hard work have advanced a new, groundbreaking plan to take on Alzheimer’s.
+Our War Against Alzheimer’s is underway, but each year without a cure and prevention means more suffering for individuals around the globe; and, as we see in The Leisure Seeker, the sufferers are the family and loved ones, at least as much as the victim himself.

 CONVERSATIONS